 Yeah, many, actually.
 It was cool to work with a female producer because it’s such an underrepresented part of the music community.
 And she was just awesome to work with.
 She made us really comfortable and pushed us.
 I was really proud of that record when we finished it because it was so articulated.
 I was also proud of the message, which is: Here’s this very headstrong male character who’s kind of a bad guy.
 He’s an anti-hero.
-And as the album goes on he realizes, “I don’t wanna be the bad guy.”
+And as the album goes on he realises, “I don’t wanna be the bad guy.”
 It’s an album about transformation.
 For me, it’s a coming-of-age, late 20s experience in self-reflection.
 It really resonated with a lot of people.
 But the thing I remember whenever people praise me for this record was, I think it was SPIN magazine that gave it a review, and they gave it three out of five.
 We usually do pretty well with reviews.
 I think the worst one we ever got was a five from Pitchfork.
 But SPIN said, I’m paraphrasing, “This record sounds good, it has cool songs, but it just doesn’t have anything a modern person could relate to.”
-[Laughs] And I remember thinking, “You’re criticizing me for something that’s not right in the moment?”
+[Laughs] And I remember thinking, “You’re criticising me for something that’s not right in the moment?”
 I found that to be so funny.
-All the reviews that are negative, I usually wear like a badge of honor, because they usually say the exact opposite of what I’m intending.
-They’re criticizing me for the thing I’m most proud of.
+All the reviews that are negative, I usually wear like a badge of honour, because they usually say the exact opposite of what I’m intending.
+They’re criticising me for the thing I’m most proud of.

 Is it your highest selling record?

 Actually, Who Will Survive is, but that’s because people still bought albums then.
 It’s hard to tell now, with streaming culture.